charmoniumQ/PROBE/docs/benchmark_suite/README.md

 ]{.removed}
 [
 \Cref{background} motivates provenance and describe the different methods of collecting it.
-\Cref{methods} describes how we will execute the rapid review, implement and execute benchmarks, and statistically subset the results.
+\Cref{methods} describes how we execute the rapid review, implement and execute benchmarks, and statistically subset the results.
 \Cref{results} shows the results of the rapid review, performance experiment, and benchmark subsetting.
 \Cref{discussion} explains what the results show and touches on some problems they bring up.
 \Cref{conclusion} summarizes the work.